Teqed/bluepds/README.md

     - Size: 47 GB
     - VPUs/GB: 10

 This is about half of the 3,000 OCPU hours and 18,000 GB hours available per month for free on the VM.Standard.A1.Flex shape.
 This is _without_ optimizing for costs.
-The PDS can likely be made much cheaper.
+The PDS can likely be made to run on much less resources.

 ## To-do
 ### APIs